APTG/2022_DCPT_LET/data/resources/phasespace/README.md

 # The phase space files

-This directory contains phase space files which may serve as a source of particles for the various particle transport codes.
+Phase space files which may serve as a source of particles for the various particle transport codes.

 ## Binary files with scored particles